 Two days after I lost my virginity, my mom knew I had sex.
 I had a urinary tract infection that I got from my first time and my mom had one after her first time, so she put it together that I must have lost my virginity too.
 She sobbed so much and was so upset with me, saying I made the worst decision of my life.
 I told her I was fine and she didn’t understand that.
 She was really “disappointed” that I screwed up.
 I didn’t realize at the time she was mourning her own loss through me again.

 My mom has openly shared with many that the biggest mistake of her life was giving her virginity up before marriage (and she was not yet a Christian).
 My mom dated a guy in high school and was so in love with him that she even got left back to be in his grade the following year.
 She thought she’d marry him (but she married my dad about a year after her break-up with her high school boyfriend).
 Her ex pressured her for sex constantly.
 She said “no” all the time.
-At one point he got her drunk and took advantage of her.
+At one point he broke her down, manipulated, and got his way with her.
 Once he had her, she just let him have her again afterwards.

 A few years ago, Mom received an apology from her ex through a Facebook message (I suppose he felt years of guilt from the event too).
 She shared it with me and Rob.
 Her ex explained what he did to her and why he was sorry.
 She was really happy that he apologized, but the hurt continues on.

 It didn’t dawn on me right away, but Rob told me later, “Your mom got raped.
 No wonder why it has been so traumatic for her and why she taught you what she did, how she did, and gets so upset and emotional over the subject.”
 I reevaluated Mom’s story and thought of Rob’s words and realized that it was true.